brains219/everyonesbank/README.md

 # everyonesbank
-This project is the website for a fictional bank.
+Website for a fictional bank.